kawamataryo/suppress-ts-errors/README.md

 ## 📄 License

-vue-word-highlighter is available under the MIT License.
+suppress-ts-errors is available under the MIT License.

 ## 🛣️ Road map

 - [x] Extract main logic from clit.ts and add unit test.
 - [x] Arrange README.
 Add Options and Usage.
-- [ ] release to npm
+- [x] release to npm
 - [ ] Support for `.tsx`.
 - [ ] Support for `.vue`.